JamesCullum/PGP-Anywhere/README.md

 # PGP Anywhere

 Install via [Chrome Webstore].
 Encrypt and decrypt PGP wherever you are!

->License: GNUv2
+> License: GNUv2

+The plugin is temporarily not available on the Chrome Webstore due to [@lonesomewalker](https://github.com/lonesomewalker) impersonating the author of the plugin and filing a falsified DMCA report.
+A counter report has been opened.

 # Features

 - Hashed using [bCrypt] (10 iterations)
 - Encrypted using [SJCL]
 - Clientside Encryption of all userdata